hexagonatron/AnotherPasswordGenerator/README.md

 * The switch in the top left corner will toggle a dark mode on and off
 * Layout is responsive so that it looks consistent across all screen sizes
-* Password output characters are coloured by type (letter, number or symbol) for easier reading
+* Password output characters are coloured by type (letter, number or symbol) for easier reading Features added after submission deadline:
+* Added switch that will generate a bad password (if one would so desire)
+* Password is now animated on display

 ## Technlogies Used